 Unfortunately Magik has almost no support for FP.
 However it does contain a basic

-building block, the procedure, that can be used to construct a library that supports
+building block, the procedure, that can be used to construct a library that supports the FP paradigm.

 Of course OOP is not all bad and brings a unique set of benefits to the table if used

 correctly.
 Unfortunately OOP programmers have bought into a certain way of writing code that promotes bad habits, which leads to bad code (but that’s another article in itself).
 Still, some problems are better suited to an OOP solution while others favor FP.

 By switching to a combination of FP and well-written OOP code, Magik applications can achieve the benefits of both paradigms.

 If you are interested in seeing, first-hand, how FP can provide the benefits just described to your Smallworld Magik code, feel free to reach out and let me know.